 Research and development costs are expensed as incurred.
-These expenses primarily consist of payroll, contractor expenses, research study expenses, costs for manufacturing and supplies, clinical site costs and other costs for the conduct of clinical trials, and technical infrastructure on the cloud for the purposes of developing the Company's RADR® platform and identifying, developing, and testing drug candidates.
+These expenses primarily consist of payroll, contractor expenses, research study expenses, costs for manufacturing and supplies, clinical site costs and other costs for the conduct of clinical trials, costs for technical infrastructure on the cloud for the purposes of developing the Company's RADR® platform, and other costs for identifying, developing, and testing drug candidates.
 Development costs incurred by third parties are expensed as the work is performed.
 Costs to acquire technologies, including licenses, that are utilized in research and development and that have no alternative future use are expensed when incurred.